DanielBradford/rubic/testing.md

 **PYTHON VALIDATION** - http://pep8online.com/

-- ALL Python written in this project has been parsed through pep8 online and gitpod and no errors have been found.
+- ALL Python written in this project has been parsed  and linted using pep8 online and gitpod and no errors have been found.
 Upon scanning some lines of code needed to be shortened.

         commit 3c480c91bb56308f20ebc5e99f9db5a8fd71587a
         Author: Daniel Bradford <danielbradford@hotmail.co.uk>